 One remaining reference is the building that previously housed Samson’s Gym.
 Although this particular business had some challenges, the community that supported it was extensive.
 One former member told me that the building was what made the gym so good – large space, lots of light and a great location to train.
 It also had the rarest of commodities in Eastleigh; parking.

-So when the council decided to destroy the building there was disappointed. an application was made to protect the building but it was rejected.
+So when the council decided to destroy the building there was disappointed.
+An application was made to protect the building but it was rejected.
 Since then residents, myself and others have rallied to get this reviewed.
-With a submission to Historic England, masses of research by local residents and lots of vocal support, a further review will take place with the site being reviewed.
+With a submission to Historic England, research and support from residents, a further review will take place.
 A win but still a worry as we don’t know how this will end.

 Why keep the building?